-The Board Risk Committee (BRC) decides on strategic risk management issues/aspects and is in charge of monitoring the quantitative and qualitative aspects of all material risks, including but not limited to credit, market, liquidity and operational risks.
+The Board Risk Committee3 (BRC) decides on strategic risk management issues and is in charge of monitoring the quantitative and qualitative aspects of all material risks, including but not limited to credit, market, liquidity and operational risks.

 D.4.1 The Board Risk Committee members, including the Chairperson and the Vice Chairperson, are appointed by the Board in accordance with the legal and regulatory framework where applicable.
 Their tenure coincides with the tenure of the Board, with the option to renew their appointment, but in any case the membership in the BRC should not be more than twelve (12) years in total.
-The BRC members should not exceed 40% (rounded to the nearest integer) of the total Board members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
-All BRC members should be Non-Executive while at least one third (1/3) of the members (excluding the HFSF and the Greek State Representatives and rounded to the nearest integer) should be Independent Non-Executive.
+The BRC members should not exceed 40% (rounded to the nearest integer) of the total Board members (excluding the HFSF Representative) with a minimum of three (3) members.
+All BRC members should be Non-Executive while at least one third (1/3) of the members (excluding the HFSF Representative and rounded to the nearest integer) should be Independent Non-Executive.
 One (1) member should be the HFSF Representative.
 The HFSF also appoints an observer, in line with the RFA provisions.
-The Chairperson of the BRC should not serve as the Chairperson to the Bank's Board or to its Audit Committee and should be an Independent Non-Executive with a solid experience in commercial banking and risk as well as Non-Performing Loans management, and is familiar with local as well as international regulatory framework and should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA.
+The Chairperson of the BRC should not serve as the